wada23/landing-page1/README.md

-Image by Prawny from Pixabay Thank you for your free service.
+Image by Prawny from Pixabay

+Menu icon by Icons8